Inés Arredondo: Biography

 En 1965 she published her first book of short stories, La Señal (The Signal).
 From this point on, the short story was her preferred style; Only Opus 123 (1983) could be considered a short novel.
 Perhaps as a result of her excessive workload or her psychological conflicts she began to have issues with her spinal column.
 She underwent five operations and spent many years in a wheelchair.
 During this period, Elena Poniatowska described her as "A bedridden women with an indomitable spirit".

 In 1972 she remarried with the surgeon Carlos Ruiz Sánchez.
 She picked up her literary studies again, and wrote her masters thesis on the Mexican poet and essayist, Jorge Cuesta.
 In 1980 she finished her studies with an honorable mention.

 In 1979 she published her second book, Río subterráneo (Underground River), which won the Xavier Villaurrutia Award and critical praise.
-In 1979 the US Library of Congress in Washington, DC made recordings of three of her stories for the series Voz Viva de México (Live voice of Mexico).
+In 1979 the US Library of Congress in Washington, DC made recordings of three of her stories for the series Voz Viva de México.
 In 1983 the editorial Oasis publish Opus 123, and one year later her children's story Historia Verdadera de una Princesa (True Story of a Princess) was published.
 In 1988, her final book of short stories, Los espejos (The Mirrors) was published.
 In the same year she edited her Obras Completas (Complete Works) with the publisher Siglo XXI.
 Around her 60th birthday she received several prizes and honors, the most important being an honorary degree from the Autonomous University of Sinaloa on May 27, 1988.
 In November 1988, a festival dedicated to her was organized in Culiacán.
 She spent the last years of her life confined to her bed and on November 2, 1989, she died in her apartment in Mexico City.